microsoft/bonsai-sample-playbook/bonsai-sample-playbook.md

 A great sample will include all of the following components:

 ### 1. AI Spec
-This is the brain design document that describes what brain should be built and why.
+This is a brain design document that describes what brain should be built and why.
 This is often written by a Solution Architect and used by an Applied AI engineer as a starting point to write the brain specification, called Inkling.

 - See the [AI Spec Template](https://github.com/defeirst/defeirstpage.github.io/blob/main/docs/AISpec_TEMPLATE.docx)